Best Bike Lock of 2026: Strong and Practical

 The high security level comes at a cost in weight, though.
 At 3.88 lb (1.76 kg), it’s a heavy lock, weighing slightly more than 4.5 cans of Coke.

 However, like all Foldylocks, it excels in terms of usability.
-It’s easy to unlock, smooth to unfold and refold, you get a more internal locking space than a standard size u-lock, which means loads of locking opportunities.
+It’s easy to unlock, smooth to unfold and refold, and you get a more internal locking space than a standard size u-lock, which means loads of locking opportunities.

-Moreover, although it’s not cheap, if you check the prices [Amazon], it’s usually cheaper than the Abus Bordo 6500 and the other high security folding locks.
-Read my full, hands on Foldylock Forever review for more details.
+Moreover, although it’s not cheap, if you check the prices [Amazon], it’s usually cheaper than the Abus Bordo 6500 and the other high-security folding locks.

 5. Kryptonite Kryptolok 955 Mini